 Shared office day passes cost about $10, and monthly passes are about $145.

-How to find long-term rent in Playa del Carmen
+How to find cheap apartments in Playa del Carmen

 When you’re ready to find a place to live, my top tip is to book on Vrbo for a few nights while you look at your options.
 Never hand over large sums of money before you’ve gotten to Playa and actually seen the property.
 You can post in one of the Facebook groups like Rentas y Roomies or Rentals and Sales with your requirements and have real estate agents come to you or hit the streets looking out for ‘Se Renta’ signs in neighborhoods you like and contact the property directly.